-Reading Reflections (30 points)
+Intellectual Reflections (30 points)

-For each class, students will need to submit a reflection essay of about 300 words based on the assigned readings.
-In the reflection essay, students should first briefly describe the key topic(s) to be discussed in this week, and his/her opinion regarding this topic, followed by two discussion questions.
-This assignment is due by class time on Monday, students should have it submitted to Sakai before class begins on Monday.
+For each class, students will need to submit a reflection essay of about 100-150 words based on the assigned readings.
+In the reflection essay, students should express his/her opinion regarding this topic, followed by two discussion questions.
+This assignment is due by Wednesday Midnight each week.

-Individual Presentations (10 points)
+Individual Presentation (10 points)

-The students each will give a 15-minute presentation in the class.
-The presentation should show a student's discovery of a recent interesting social media advertising campaign.
-The presentation should include the campaign background, the focal issue (targeted market, consumer insights, and creative strategy), your personal analysis and evaluation of the campaign, summary and suggestions for the campaign.
+The students each will give a 10-minute presentation in the class.
+The presentation should show a student's discovery of a recent interesting or innovative mobile app or mobile advertising campaign.
+The presentation should include the campaign/app background, the focal issue/function (targeted market, consumer insights, and creative strategy), your personal analysis and evaluation of the campaign/app, summary and suggestions for the campaign/app.
 The presentation should be presented through PPT slides (12 - 15 slides) with quality design and clear description.
 A video clip could be part of the presentation, but the video clip alone should not take more than 20% of the time of your presentation.